 Liz Campbell 'Taxing Illegal Assets: The Revenue Work of the Criminal Assets Bureau' (2006) Irish Law Times 316-321

-Liz Campbell 'Criminal Labels, The European Convention on Human Rights and the Presumption of Innocence.', School of Law Working Paper Series (SSRN, 2012) [Download]
+Liz Campbell 'Criminal Labels, The European Convention on Human Rights and the Presumption of Innocence.', Edinburgh Law School Working Paper Series (SSRN, 2012) [Download]

 Abstract: This article explores whether the presumption of innocence is compromised by State declarations that a person is other than innocent, but which are neither predicated on nor equivalent to a criminal conviction.
 The task ultimately is threefold: in a descriptive sense, to establish the existing parameters of the presumption, in particular tracing its incremental expansion by the European Court of Human Rights; secondly, to present a normative argument as to what I believe the presumption should also entail, drawing on its recent doctrinal extension but moving beyond this in certain respects; and then finally to ascertain whether any labels or declarations by the State either before or absent a finding of criminal liability are problematic as regards the presumption of innocence as I propose it should be construed, and what ought to be done about this.